Mobile Language Team. Arabana-Arabunna.

 Johnston, T. Harvey.
 Aboriginal names and utilization of the fauna in the Eyrean region, 1943.

-To locate journal articles, access the State Library's eResources.
+To locate contemporary newspaper and journal articles, access the State Library's eResources.

 Selected South Australian newspapers, published prior to 1955, have been digitised as part of the National Library of Australia’s Trove website.